elasticio/elasticio.github.io/_references/view-classes.md

   }
 }
 ```
-The above example is rendered on the {{site.data.tenant.name}} UI the following way:
+The above example is rendered on the {{site.data.tenant.name}} UI in the following way:

 ![Rendering of TextFieldView view class](/assets/img/references/view-classes/view-class-text-field-view.png "Rendering of TextFieldView view class")